It's My Party

-"It's My Party" is a song recorded by American singer Lesley Gore on her debut studio album I'll Cry If I Want To (1963).
-It was released as a single on April 5, 1963, by Mercury Records.
-The song was written by Herb Wiener, John Gluck Jr., and Wally Gold, and produced by Quincy Jones.
+"It's My Party" is the debut song recorded by American singer Lesley Gore on her debut studio album I'll Cry If I Want To (1963).
+It was released as her debut single on April 5, 1963, by Mercury Records.
+The song was written by Herb Wiener, John Gluck Jr. and Wally Gold, and produced by Quincy Jones.

 Theme

-The song lyrically portrays the discomfort of a teenage girl at her birthday party when her boyfriend Johnny disappears, only to return in the company of Judy, another girl, who is "wearing his ring", to indicate he has replaced the birthday girl as his love interest.
+The song lyrically portrays the discomfort of a teenage girl at her birthday party when her boyfriend Johnny disappears, last seen holding hands with another girl named Judy.
+Johnny returns with Judy who is seen "wearing his ring", indicating that he has replaced the birthday girl as his love interest.

 "It's My Party" is in the key of A major.
 The song's effectiveness is enhanced by several musical touches that producer Quincy Jones incorporated, including Latin-sounding rhythms, double tracked vocals, and effective horn parts.
 Allmusic critic Jason Ankeny wrote of the song, It's My Party' remains one of the most vivid evocations of adolescent heartbreak ever waxed – Quincy Jones produced the record, although you'd swear it was Aaron Spelling instead."